The 8 Best Hamstring Stretches For Runners

 1. Stand tall with your back straight, core tight, and your arms extended out in front of you.

-2. Lift your right leg as close to your extended right or left arm as possible, keeping your knee extended and back straight.
+2. Lift your right leg as close to your extended right or left arm as possible, keeping your knee extended and your back straight.
 Do not bend over to reach for your foot.
 Bring your foot up as close as possible to your hand with the eventual goal of tapping it.

 3. Alternate legs.
 You can do this exercise in place or by walking forward.